wondercrazy15/lightshot-print-screen-linux-handler/README.md

-# Lightshot Print Screen linux handler
+# Lightshot Print Screen key linux handler

 It is a POSIX shell script, it will most likely work on any distribution.